benrau87/cuckoo_cloaked/README.md

 Switch to your cuckoo user

 Run the firstrun.sh script

+Install vms with the vmcloak script in your cuckoo users tools folder

+Create host powershell scripts with tools in that folder as well

 Start rooter with the rooter.sh script on your root user ~/